eXpOSNitc/expos-docs/docs/roadmap/stage-15.md

 1. Load Module 0 from disk pages 53 and 54 to memory pages 40 and 41.
 2. Load Module 4 from disk pages 61 and 62 to memory pages 48 and 49.
-3. Initialize the STATUS field in the <a href="os_design-files/mem_ds.html#ts_table">Terminal Status table</a>as 0.
+3. Initialize the STATUS field in the [Terminal Status table](../os-design/mem-ds.md#ts_table)as 0.
 This will indicate that the terminal is free before scheduling the first process.

 #### Making things work
 1. Compile and load boot module code, module 0, module 4, modified INT 7 routine using XFS-interface.